Career and Program Description

 - Students must have working knowledge or background of basic computer skills including Windows, Internet and e-mail.

 - Program advising session with a Cascade Allied Health Admissions Coordinator is recommended.

 - After admission to the program, but before beginning practicum, students will be required to complete some or all of the following: criminal background check, proof of immunizations, and a ten-panel drug screening.
 There will be a cost to the student associated with completing this requirement.

 - Students must have transportation to practicum facilities throughout the Portland metropolitan area.

 Ophthalmic Medical Technology AAS Degree

-Minimum 94 credits.
+Minimum 91 credits.
 Students must also meet Associate Degree Comprehensive Requirements and Associate of Applied Science Requirements.
-Students must complete a total of sixteen credits of General Education.
+Students must complete a total of four courses of General Education.
 Some courses specified within the program may be used as General Education.
 A maximum of 35 Pass/No Pass credits are allowed in the Ophthalmic Medical Technology AAS Degree.
 In addition to required courses in the program of study, students must satisfy MTH 58/65 competency.
 Students should consult with program advisors for course planning.

 Course of Study